 P ” One of the things I love most about my work is reminding women that eating well doesn’t have to be complicated or restrictive.
 In fact, simple meals are often what make the biggest difference in our daily energy.
 As a health coach, I encourage women to see food as an ally: something that supports us, that gives us strength, that helps us show up for our day with more stability and a better mood.
 And when cooking feels enjoyable – not stressful – taking care of ourselves becomes much easier”

-O ” I couldn’t be more in agreement with that.
-You know how food plays a paramount role in my life.
-Tell me three things that I have to look at in my daily diet.
-There is always room for improvement”
+O ” I couldn’t agree more.
+You know food is central to my life.
+Tell me three things I should focus on in my daily diet—there’s always room to improve.”

 P ” 1) Choose “as simple as possible”: Simple meals → more consistency.
 You don’t need complicated recipes to eat well: real ingredients, color, and a bit of planning are enough.
 2) Add protein to every meal: Eggs, yogurt, legumes, tofu, fish, or lean meats.
 This helps stabilize energy, reduce cravings, and support muscle tone.
 3) Aim for consistency, not perfection